iamrahulmahato/master-web-development/projects/Sticky-Note/README.md

    git clone https://github.com/ArpitaAgrahari/master-web-development
    ```

-2.Open the Project in VS Code:
+2. Open the Project in VS Code:
 - Launch Visual Studio Code.
-- Click on 'File' > 'Open Folder...' and select the cloned project directory.
+- Click on File > Open Folder... and select the cloned project directory.
-3.Open index.html:
+3. Open index.html:

 - In the Explorer pane, find and open the index.html file.
-4.Live Server Extension (Optional but recommended):
+4. Live Server Extension (Optional but recommended):

 - Install the Live Server extension from the VS Code Marketplace.
 - After installation, right-click on the index.html file and select Open with Live Server to launch the application in your default browser.